yuto-ogawa/Future-convergence-theory/theory/development-map.md

 ---

 # Phase XVIII
-## Axiomatization of Future-Causal Physics
+## Axiomatization of Future-Causal Physics and Ontology

 Phase 92: Black Hole Information Preservation and the Dual Structure of Entropy in Future Convergence Theory — An Axiomatic Integration of Thermodynamic Entropy and Future-Convergence Entropy